 Summons and Petition for Forcible Detainer

 Should the tenant fail to pay the rent or does not cure the lease violation and vacate after 30-days, the landlord must file and serve a summons and petition for forcible detainer.
-The landlord may include in the petition a request for damages including the rent owed.
+In addition, the landlord may include in the petition a request for damages including the rent owed.

 The court clerk will set a hearing date for a “docket call,” which cannot be less than 3 or more than 14 days after the filing.
 The tenant is served by the sheriff with the summons and petition, which advises the tenant of the time, place and location of the hearing.
-The tenant must appear at the hearing to contest the petition or be in default.
+As a result, the tenant must appear at the hearing to contest the petition or be in default.

 The docket call is a preliminary hearing in which the court sees if the parties can resolve their issues.
 If not, the court schedules a trial within the next 8 days.